 Our Minnesota South Area Alateen Process Person (AAPP) approves your application to become a certified AMIAS.
 A flowchart (PDF) of the Minnesota South Area certification process may be helpful.

 Next, you'll want to attend an AMIAS training, scheduled periodically at various locations throughout Minnesota South Area.
 Our schedule of AMIAS trainings is posted on the Alateen Sponsors' page.
 If no training session is scheduled at a time and place that is convenient, email our Minnesota South Area Alateen Coordinators <email@example.com>.
 Consider asking to be added to our prospective AMIAS email list so you will automatically receive notice of upcoming training sessions.

 You should download our AMIAS application package (PDF).
 Hard copies are also provided at AMIAS training sessions.
 This package includes the following documents and forms.

 Submit your completed application forms to Scott T, our Minnesota South Area Alateen Process Person <firstname.lastname@example.org>.
 Email him or call/text 952-491-0515 to obtain his mailing address.
 Please allow 48 hours for a response.
 Emailing scans of completed forms may be more secure than submitting hard copies via US Postal Service mail.

 The AAPP will submit your information to an outside agency which will carry out a background check.
 The AAPP is the only person who has access to the results.

 The AAPP will forward your Al-Anon references to our Area Alateen Coordinators, Abby and Madi.
-They will call your reference to verify that you are who you say you are and to ensure that you comer recommended to work with Alateens.
+They will call your references to verify that you are who you say you are and to ensure that you are recommended to work with Alateens.
 You can speed up the process by directly emailing your references’ contact information to firstname.lastname@example.org.